Elteoremadebeethoven/MyAnimations/export_csv_file/export_csv_file.md

 ## Create a .csv file with pairs

-Soupose that we can do this transformation:
+Suppose that we want to do this transformation:

 <p align="center"><img src ="/export_csv_file/images/im5.gif" /></p>